Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the M.A. as they fulfill requirements for the Ph.D. degree.

 All new graduate teaching assistants (TAs) are expected to attend a three-day orientation before classes begin.
 In addition, SOC:7010 Teaching Sociology is required for students who wish to teach their own courses.

 All application materials for fall admission must be received by January 1.
-The deadline for applying for departmental financial support is January 1.
 Evaluation of applications begins in early January.

-Admission decisions are based on consideration of prior academic performance, personal reference letters, scores on the GRE General Test, and the applicant's statement of reasons for pursuing advanced work in sociology at the University of Iowa.
+Admission decisions are based on consideration of prior academic performance, personal reference letters, and the applicant's statement of reasons for pursuing advanced work in sociology at the University of Iowa.
 The department has no specific undergraduate course requirements for admission, but a background in the social sciences with some mathematical training is useful.
 A foreign language is not required for admission, and there is no foreign language requirement for a graduate degree in sociology.
-To inquire about admission, consult the chair of the admissions committee, Department of Sociology and Criminology.
+To inquire about admission, consult the director of graduate studies, Department of Sociology and Criminology.

 The Department of Sociology and Criminology offers teaching assistantships and research assistantships for graduate students.
 Students who receive one-half-time teaching or research assistantships work 20 hours each week for faculty members on either teaching or research assignments.
 Out-of-state students who hold assistantships are assessed tuition at the resident rate.
 Graduate students also may be eligible for fellowships offered by the Graduate College.